-Parent/Teacher Association (PTA)
+Parent/Teacher Organization (PTO)

-The Parent/Teacher Association (PTA) provides an excellent opportunity to establish better relations between parents and teachers.
-PTA meetings are held the second Tuesday of each month.
+The Parent/Teacher Organization (PTO) provides an excellent opportunity to establish better relations between parents and teachers.
 These meetings provide great opportunities to inform parents about school life and how to best help their child.
+The District supports the efforts of this collaboration and encourages partnership with the community.